 LIGO-India: A Planned Joint India-US Detector

-Motivations for constructing a third LIGO interferometer are primarily related to building a larger global network of gravitational wave detectors.
+Motivations for constructing a third NSF LIGO interferometer are primarily related to building a larger global network of gravitational wave detectors.
 Such a world-wide network of widely-separated facilities is needed to extract the best information from gravitational waves.
 Specifically, adding more detectors to the network improves our ability to locate sources, test theories of gravity, space, and time, and provide important clues to puzzles in astrophysics and cosmology.

 While two detectors in a network that sense the same polarization of gravitational-waves (like Hanford and Livingston) are the minimum needed to ensure confidence that a signal is a gravitational-wave and not some terrestrial or instrumental artifact, two such detectors cannot effectively localize the source of the waves on the sky nor can they reveal a wave's actual polarization.